EricssonResearch/ace-edhoc-oscore-profile/draft-selander-ace-edhoc-oscore-profile.md

 * C receives a nonce N2 in the 2.01 (Created) response to an unprotected POST request to the authz-info endpoint at the RS, when re-posting a still valid access token associated to the existing OSCORE Security context together with a nonce N1, in order to trigger the use of the EDHOC-KeyUpdate function (see {{edhoc-key-update}}).

+* The authentication credential of C (of the RS) becomes invalid (e.g., due to expiration or revocation), and it was used as CRED\_I (CRED\_R) in the EDHOC execution whose PRK\_OUT was used to establish the OSCORE Security Context.

 The RS MUST discard the current OSCORE Security Context shared with C when any of the following occurs:

 * The OSCORE Sender Sequence Number space of the RS gets exhausted.